-Another issue of concern for environmental justice populations was regarding economic impacts on environmental justice populations from greater restrictions on livestock grazing and mineral, oil and gas, and renewable energy development.
+Another issue of concern for environmental justice populations regarded economic impacts on environmental justice populations from greater restrictions on livestock grazing and mineral, oil, and gas development.
 This issue was especially of concern in counties with high poverty rates and declining economic opportunities (BLM 2013b).
-However, at the time this report is being published, there is a lack of evidence that the types of operations that are most likely to be impacted by BLM management decisions employ a higher percentage of people who identify as a minority, low-income, or American Indian and Alaska Native.
-These types of operations that are most likely to be impacted by BLM management decisions include mining, renewable energy, and ranching and livestock operations-especially small familyowned ranches and livestock operations (see Section 3.5, Livestock Grazing, in this Appendix for more information on ranch types that are most likely to be affected by BLM decisions).
-16 Therefore, there is not evidence that impacts on economic conditions due to BLM decisions will lead to disproportionate impacts on environmental justice populations, and economic impacts on environmental justice populations will not be carried forward in the impacts analysis on environmental justice populations.
-Impacts on economic conditions may occur across the analysis area, and these impacts on economic conditions from restrictions on livestock grazing and mineral, oil, and gas development are analyzed and discussed in the impacts analysis on social and economic conditions as it relates to all populations in surrounding communities.
-Additional screening and consideration of environmental justice populations and analysis of any disproportionate and adverse impacts will occur at the implementation stage at a scale commensurate with the scope and scale of management actions being considered to provide additional protections for local GRSG populations.
-Depending on conditions at that time, communities with environmental justice concerns may change
+However, there is a lack of evidence that individuals employed in the sectors that are most likely to be impacted by BLM management decisions (such as the farming, ranching, and mining sectors) have a higher percentage of people who identify as a minority, low-income, or American Indian and Alaska Native.
+Therefore, economic impacts on environmental justice populations will not be carried forward in the impacts analysis on environmental justice populations.
+However, a discussion on impacts from restrictions on livestock grazing and mineral, oil, and gas development will be included in the impacts analysis on social and economic conditions.
+The loss of economic activity stemming from the closure of GRSG PHMA or making PHMA unavailable for authorized uses, in terms of affected jobs and labor income, may result in some additional communities meeting low-income criteria for consideration as potential environmental justice communities in the future.
+Additional screening and consideration of environmental justice populations and disproportionate impacts will occur at the implementation stage at a scale commensurate with the scope and scale of management actions being considered to provide additional protections for local GRSG populations.